acoustic-content-samples/sample-react-traveler-website/README.md

-# Traveler Website Sample

-Traveler is a sample travel website, with all its content and images managed in Acoustic Content.

-## React-Based “Traveler” Website Using Headless CMS
+# React-Based “Traveler” Website Using Headless CMS

 This is an example of how to create a modern website using the headless CMS features of Acoustic Content in combination with a Single Page Application (SPA) for the website.
 This sample is a React-based site, though the same concepts and content can be used with any web application or other delivery channel.
 That’s the great benefit of a headless CMS: the content and images are completely independent of the delivery channel.
 Your business users can manage all the content in one place and have it delivered across all channels - websites, mobile apps, emails, or any other channel.